fdazen/fda-documentation/rate_add_ons.md

 ---
-title: Rate Add-Ons
+title: "Rate Add-Ons"
-tags: [formatting]
+tags:
+  - formatting
-keywords: add-ons
+keywords: "add-ons"
-last_updated: November 18th, 2015
+last_updated: "November 18th, 2015"
-summary: "Labels are just a simple Bootstrap component that you can include in your pages as needed.
-They represent one of many Bootstrap options you can include in your theme."
+summary: Labels are just a simple Bootstrap component that you can include in your pages as needed.
+They represent one of many Bootstrap options you can include in your theme.
+published: true
 ---

 #**Rate Add-Ons**